bumbu/svg-pan-zoom/README.md

 svg-pan-zoom library
 ==========================

-JavaScript library for panning and zooming an SVG image from the mouse and programmatically.

- This library is based on the [SVGPan](https://code.google.com/p/svgpan/) library, which was intended for use inside an SVG by manually adding an xlink:href script tag.
-The svg-pan-zoom library is intended for use with SVG images that are included in an HTML document, whether as in-line images or with HTML "object" or "embed" elements.
-It adds the ability to control panning and zooming of these SVG images from the HTML document, without needing to manually add a script element to the SVG.
+JavaScript library that enables panning and zooming an SVG image in an HTML document, whether as in-line images or with HTML 'object' or 'embed' elements.
+It responds to mouse events and also offers hooks for custom, programmatic control of pan and zoom behavior.

- svg-pan-zoom features the following capabilities:
+Capabilities:
-  * Panning based on mouse events and via JavaScript
+  * Panning based on mouse events and on custom JavaScript hooks
-  * Zooming based on mouse events (using the wheel) and via JavaScript
+  * Zooming based on mouse events (wheel or double-click) and on custom JavaScript hooks
-  * Object dragging based on mouse events
+  * Element dragging based on mouse events

-Note that the SVG should have a top-level 'g' element with the id 'viewport' to enable zooming for the entire SVG.
-If the specified SVG does not have this element, it will use the first 'g' element.

 Demo
 ----